 b) Schools with students of the wrong age in age specified events will be disqualified and barred from participation in the following year.

 c) A group may represent one school or two schools.
 A group comprising students from three or more schools is not allowed.
 However, other combinations may be allowed, especially for regional and certain interstate schools, at the discretion of Sydney Eisteddfod.
 Different combinations need to make written application to Sydney Eisteddfod for special consideration; the decision of the Eisteddfod will be final.

 22. CHAMPIONSHIP FINALS: Choirs MUST present one item by an Australian composer OR arranger in their championship final’s program.
 This item may also be performed during the preliminary rounds.
-The same choristers MUST perform in the championships as qualified from the preliminary event rounds.
-New choristers cannot be introduced to substitute for missing choristers.
+Choir members to be substantially the same as performed in the heats, but other bonafide choristers, who may have been unavailable earlier through illness or misadventure, may be included.
+In which case details must be submitted to the Sydney Eisteddfod Office in writing.
 A copy of complete scores, with bars numbered, must be provided for the adjudicator.
 Photocopies from heats are destroyed after each event, so new copies are to be provided.

 A questionnaire will be sent to all groups prior to the date of their performance in order to prepare the compere’s script.